 In order for businesses to stay compliant, they must first be formed the right way.
 Many businesses, especially small businesses, recognize the need for legal liability protection.
 This type of protection essentially separates the business from the business owner(s), ensuring all liabilities and obligations are the responsibility of the business entity and not the business owner(s).
 Read more on why to incorporate.

 Articles of Incorporation (also referred to as Corporate Charter or Certificate of Incorporation) are the main rules that govern how corporations are managed in the United States and Canada.
 These documents are generally filed with the state or other designated organization.
 Read more on what Articles Of Incorporation are.

 Company Formation is the building block of your company, it is the foundation on which you obtain legal liability protection and maintain the compliance of your business.
 This also serves the all-important purpose of avoiding prosecution or fees from the government.
 This type of protection essentially separates the business from the business owner(s).
 Read more on Company Formation.

 What Does Company Registration Involve?

 Company Registration requires many steps ranging from choosing a company structure that will best serve your business; to registering with the IRS and obtaining an EIN.
 The entity formation experts at Safe Shield can help you decide which entity is best, and help you register your business.
 Read more on Company Registration.

 An EIN, or Employer Identification Number (also known as a Federal Tax Identification Number) is the way that the IRS identifies your business.
 Business owners use their EINs like they would use their Social Security numbers.
 Read more about EINs.

 Forming a LLC

-Safe Shield is sought by many businesses who desire to cut their liabilities and succeed in their fields.
+Safe Shield is sought by many businesses who desire to cut their liabilities and to succeed in their fields.
 Our Formation Service implements a comprehensive process to initiate your business safely and successfully.
-Read entire in-depth article on Forming a LLC.
+Read an entire in-depth article on Forming a LLC.

 What if I have more questions?